Megwana/Megwana/README.md

 ## 📫 Contact:

-Interested in exploring collaboration or have a project idea?
+If you are interested in exploring collaboration or have a project idea?
 Reach out to me at [megantech@hotmail.com](mailto:megantech@hotmail.com).

 🚀 Excited to contribute to the ever-evolving tech landscape and make a positive impact.
 Let's innovate together!